Are the New Orleans Museum of Art and Besthoff Sculpture Garden open? What are the hours? How much does it cost?

 Water fountains will be closed temporarily.
 We will allow small personal water bottles in pockets or small bags, but please, for the safety of the collection, do not drink while in the galleries.

 Will NOMA be hosting tours, events and programming?

 At this time, the Museum will not be hosting group gatherings.
-We do invite you to visit the Museum and tour our exhibitions on your own, using our mobile guide (link to instructions).
+We do invite you to visit the Museum and tour our exhibitions on your own, using our mobile guide.
 We will continue to provide online opportunities through our website.

 What other measures are being implemented to maintain a safe environment for staff and visitors?

 - NOMA is maintaining a rigorous cleaning schedule, frequently sanitizing high touch areas like door handles.